MyersResearchGroup/myersresearchgroup.github.io/content/authors/Carolus-Vitalis/_index.md

 ---

 Carolus Vitalis is a Chilean Ph.D. student in Biomedical Engineering at the University of Colorado Boulder, specializing in synthetic biology.
 A National Science Foundation (NSF) Fellow, he is advancing the field with innovative projects like AI-driven de novo DNA sequence design.
 He has co-authored three book chapters on genetic network design and metadata representation, published by Springer Protocols.
-Carolus is also an accomplished community leader, serving as Vice President of the Biomedical Engineering Graduate Students and a Synthetic Biology Open Language Editor.
+Carolus is also an accomplished community leader, serving as President of the Biomedical Engineering Graduate Students, a Synthetic Biology Open Language Editor, and TEDxCU speaker.